 * only offered at Beginner's level for new students.

 On this course you will join a vibrant department where students have the chance not only to enhance their language skills, but also to use language in professional settings.
 You can study translation and interpreting, develop your professional communication skills and even obtain a TEFL qualification from the Trinity College London.
+You can also opt to follow a route through your degree that includes Initial Teacher Training (ITT).
+The ITT route entitles you to a bursary of £9,000 in the final year of your degree.

 Language is used in a range of professional contexts including business, tourism, and finance – not just language teaching.
 Your transferable skills can be used in many careers across the private, public and voluntary sectors.
 You will have the ability to work across cultures, enhance your graduate employment opportunities through our strong partnerships with organisations across the globe.
 This course is great preparation for work at home or abroad.